 What is Dehydration?

 In technical terms, dehydration is the result of excessive body water loss.
-This typically occurs when an individual loses more than 10 percent of their bodily fluids.
-While the body naturally loses fluid throughout the day—via perspiration, bowel movements, urination, and various other day-to-day happenings—if it is not replenished, dehydration can quickly onset.
+This typically occurs when an individual loses more than two percent of their bodily fluids.
+While the body naturally loses fluid throughout the day—via perspiration, bowel movements, urination, and various other day-to-day happenings—if it is not replenished, dehydration can quickly set in.
 This ailment can restrict, and can even prohibit, the body’s ability to carry out its necessary functions, potentially leading to serious health issues.

 Dehydration can occur for a number of reasons, and most people will experience its milder symptoms at some point in their lives: extreme thirst, headaches, fatigue, and dizziness.
 Some popular causes of dehydration include:

 - Excessive sweating – Sweat is the body’s natural cooling mechanism, releasing fluids to maintain body temperature.
-Prolonged exposure to heat and vigorous exercise increases the amount you sweat, thus the amount of fluid you lose.
+Prolonged exposure to heat and vigorous exercise increase the amount you sweat, thus increasing the amount of fluid you lose.